-On this page we go through the 3 card brag traditional rules you will come across when playing in your local pub, club or with friends and family along with everything you need to know about playing the popular UK card game.
+Here we go through the 3 card brag traditional rules you will come across when playing in your local pub, club or with friends and family along with everything you need to know about playing the popular UK card game.

 Although the game is a very simple one to play it is quite difficult to explain without physically having a pack of cards in front of me, but I shall do my best!